ccosmincc/dfns-api-docs/advanced-topics/authentication/api-objects.md

 When using Fido2, the `attestation data` object is built inside the authenticator and returned to the browser.
 It is encoded using [CBOR specification](https://cbor.io/).
 There is no need to modify it.&#x20;

-More information can be found in the [W3C webauthn offical specification](https://w3c.github.io/webauthn/#dom-authenticatorattestationresponse-attestationobject).&#x20;
+More information can be found in the [W3C webauthn official specification](https://w3c.github.io/webauthn/#dom-authenticatorattestationresponse-attestationobject).&#x20;

 It is an opaque object and there is no need to describe it here.